Code-Institute-Submissions/Trash-Tournaments/TESTING.md

             + Provides clear identification to the user about which page they are currently on.
     + As a **site owner** I want users to see input from people who have participated and their respective ranks.
         + On about.html users can read reviews from players within our community and their rank is displayed after their name.
-    + As a **site owner** I want to include information of upcoming tournaments with conversions for major time zones.
+    + As a **site owner** I want to include information of upcoming tournaments with a way to convert the schedule for any users time zone.
         + On tournaments.html users can view the tournament timeline which displays the times of the next 4 occuring tournaments.
-        + Underneath the main intro paragraph on the timeline there is a disclaimer that times are posted in GMT and includes a link to a timezone converter tool.
+        + Underneath the main introduction paragraph on the timeline there is a disclaimer that times are posted in GMT and includes a link to a timezone converter tool.
     + As a **site owner** I want any user to be able to easily contact me with their details and query for more information.
         + On contact.html there is a form that can be filled out with a user's name, email and query which can be sent to the owner upon the user pressing the submit button.
         + There is validation on the form too to prevent junk query submissions.